 The Washington Times reported Interior Secretary Ryan Zinke said on MSNBC that the administration is using an “all of the above” energy policy and will not pick winners and losers.

-Media analyses takes the position that the short-term effect of Trump’s order is negligible.
+Media analyses take the position that the short-term effect of Trump’s order is negligible.
 According to NBC Nightly News, the reality is that “federal data shows mines have been losing jobs for decades under both parties and right now less than 75,000 coal jobs, compared to more than in 650,000 jobs in renewable energy, which can be less expensive to produce.”

 The Wall Street Journal reported that companies and energy experts believe the order is unlikely to reverse the utility industry’s move toward natural gas, solar, and wind as the top sources of electricity.
 Further, the newspaper reports that while the order will possibly prolong the life of some coal-fired plants, large utilities indicate they will move forward with long-term investments to create power from alternative sources.
-This move, the companies said, is the result of not only regulations, but also economic forces.
+This move, the companies said, is the result of not only regulations but also economic forces.

 State legislatures are ramping up ramping up efforts to combat climate change.
 Bloomberg Politics reported that while Trump “scales down federal efforts to combat climate change, states are ramping up” and “fill[ing] a void being left by Trump.”
-Bloomberg Politics notes that California’s Air Resources Board “broke with Trump” by voting to uphold auto fuel efficiency rules and llinois “offered a bail out to carbon-free nuclear producers.”
+Bloomberg Politics notes that California’s Air Resources Board “broke with Trump” by voting to uphold auto fuel efficiency rules and Illinois “offered a bailout to carbon-free nuclear producers.”
 Iowa and Michigan have increased incentives for renewable energy and Maryland Gov. Larry Hogan is set to sign a statewide fracking ban.